giaccone/Bfield_measured/README.md

 Other information:

-* The paper has been awarder with the best poster award
+* The paper has been awarded with the best poster award.
-* The paper is under revew for possible publication on *IEEE Transactions on Magnetics* (currently it is at step R1)
+* The paper is under revew for possible publication on *IEEE Transactions on Magnetics* (currently it is at step R1).

 ## Description of the magnetic field source